Alcohol-Related Liver Problems

 Get Help for Alcohol Addiction

 Unfortunately, within the last decade, alcohol use disorders have increased dramatically.
 The U.S. has one of the highest rates of alcohol use worldwide.
 The nation’s social acceptance of drinking makes it harder for individuals to quit alcohol, but there is hope.
 If you or a loved one are struggling with alcohol addiction, there is help available.
 There are many addiction treatment centers designed to support you or your loved one on your journey.
-Increase your chances of a full recovery, and contact a treatment provider today to find an option right for you.
+Increase your chances of a full recovery, and contact a treatment provider today to discuss available rehab options.